 Since its incorporation in September of 1989, IOI has successfully provided habilitative services and supports to individuals and families all over Tennessee and Oklahoma in a variety of residential settings.

-Recognize the desires of our clients
+Recognize the desires of our service recipients

-Identify client strengths and talents
+Identify people's strengths and talents

 Honor the role of family members, friends, and natural supports